arisyang1981/AWS-Databases/README.md

 # How to choose the database solution
 Business requirement \
-Pain point of the current solution
+Pain point of the current solution \
+What developers are familiar with?

 # AWS RDS